Cohon University Center Policies

 Any violation of this policy may result in fines levied against an individual or organization.
 This policy may be amended or revised as deemed necessary by Cohon Center staff.

 Reservations may be requested by any member of the campus community (student, faculty member, or staff member) on behalf of a recognized student organization or an academic or administrative department.
+Reservation requests may be submitted using 25Live (login required)

-Reservation policy and procedures
+Reservation Policy and Procedures

 Requests for the use of space will be accepted and confirmed up to one year in advance.